jundalisay/spblist/content/en/research/bohr/quantum/part-2/section-5.md

 one of the small frequencies of type |t1v1 + v2|, which appear in the expression for the secular perturbations of the electron in this case.
 A part of these additional vibrations will again possess frequencies of the types |τωP + t1v1| and
-|τωP + t1v1 + v2|, and will cause that the motion, instead of
+|τωP + t1v1 + v2|, and will cause that the motion, instead of consisting of vibrations which are exactly linear and exactly circular as in the case where the external fields are parallel to each other, will be composed of elliptical harmonic vibrations
-191
-consisting of vibrations which are exactly linear and exactly circular as in the case where the external fields are parallel to each other, will be composed of elliptical harmonic vibrations which partly are nearly linear and parallel to the direction of the stronger field and partly nearly circular and perpendicular to this direction.
+which partly are nearly linear and parallel to the direction of the stronger field and partly nearly circular and perpendicular to this direction.
 On account of this we shall expect that, due to the presence of the perpendicular component of the weaker field, the different components mentioned above will not be sharply polarised.
 Further there will, in the motion of the perturbed atom, also appear a number of circular harmonic rotations perpendicular to the stronger field, the amplitudes of which are small quantities proportional to µ, and the frequencies of which are of the type |τωP +t1v1+2v2|.

 From this we shall expect the appearance in the spectrum of a number of new weak components, corresponding to a type of transition between stationary states which would not be possible if the two external fields were parallel to each other.

-When considering more closely the frequencies of these new components, it must be remembered, however, that, as mentioned above, the present method of treating the problem of the perturbations assures us of the conditionally periodic character of the motion of the electron within a time interval of the same order of magnitude as σ/λ, only if we look apart from small quantities of the same order as µ
+When considering more closely the frequencies of these new components, it must be remembered, however, that, as mentioned above, the present method of treating the problem of the perturbations assures us of the conditionally periodic character of the motion of the electron within a time interval of the same order of magnitude as σ/λ, only if we look apart from small quantities of the same order as µ.

-2
-; and we
-must therefore be prepared to find that the frequencies of the vibrations of small amplitudes will not be defined with the same degree of approximation as the frequencies of the vibrations of large amplitudes.
-Thus, while the frequencies of 192 the latter vibrations are defined with neglect of small quantities proportional to λµ2 , the frequencies of the small vibrations under consideration are obviously defined only with neglect of small quantities proportional to λµ.
-In intimate connection with the general want of definition of the energy in the stationary states for perturbed systems of the type in question, we must accordingly be prepared to find that, in contrast to the strong components, for which we may expect that by far the larger part of the intensity is contained within a spectral interval of a width proportional to λµ2
+We must therefore find that the frequencies of the vibrations of small amplitudes will not be defined with the same degree of approximation as the frequencies of the vibrations of large amplitudes.

+Thus, while the frequencies of the latter vibrations are defined with neglect of small quantities proportional to λµ2 , the frequencies of the small vibrations under consideration are obviously defined only with neglect of small quantities proportional to λµ.

+In intimate connection with the general want of definition of the energy in the stationary states for perturbed systems of the type in question, we must accordingly be prepared to find that, in contrast to the strong components, for which we may expect that by far the larger part of the intensity is contained within a spectral interval of a width proportional to λµ2, the new components will be diffused over spectral intervals of a width proportional to λµ.

-, the new
-components will be diffused over spectral intervals of a width proportional to λµ.
-1
-) Thus, in case the effect of the exter1
+1) Thus, in case the effect of the external electric field is large compared with that of the magnetic field, we might expect at first sight that, on each side of every of the Stark effect components polarised parallel to the electric force, there would appear a weak component which would be circularly polarised and be displaced from this component by an amount twice that of the displacement of the strong components into which the perpendicularly polarised Stark effect components are split up as a consequence of the small magnetic field.

-) Compare Note on page 119.
+Compare Note on page 119.
 With reference to the general validity of relation (1), it will be seen that the assumption, that the weak components possess this degree of diffusion, implies the assumption, that the corresponding transitions (the probability of occurrence of which is very small compared with the probability of the transitions responsible for the strong components) will generally take place between two states of the perturbed atom, which do not both belong to the well defined ensemble of stationary states in which at any moment the great majority among a large number of atoms will be present.

 Thus, in case the effect of the external electric field is large compared with that of the magnetic field, we may expect that, in both states involved in the transitions in question, the positions of the plane in which the electrical centre moves will coincide with positions of this plane in states belonging to the ensemble just mentioned, while the angular momentum of the electron round the axis of the electric field will generally change by an amount which will not be equal to an entire multiple of h/2π.

-On the other hand, if the effect of the magnetic field is the larger, the angular momentum of the electron round the axis of this field will, in 193 nal electric field is large compared with that of the magnetic field, we might expect at first sight that, on each side of every of the Stark effect components polarised parallel to the electric force, there would appear a weak component which would be circularly polarised and be displaced from this component by an amount twice that of the displacement of the strong components into which the perpendicularly polarised Stark effect components are split up as a consequence of the small magnetic field.
-We must be prepared, however, to find that these weak components will be so diffuse, that they are not separated from the weak perpendicular component which has the same frequency as the strong parallel components on each side of which the weak components under consideration would lie, and which appears as a consequence of the above mentioned want of sharpness as regards the polarisation of the strong components.
-On the other hand, if the effect of the magnetic field is large compared with that of the electric field, any weak component of the type under consideration, which corresponds to transitions in which the angular momentum of the electron round the axis of the magnetic field changes by two times h/2π, will lie at a distance from the original hydrogen line, which is approximately twice as large as that of the outer components of the normal Zeethe transitions in question, change by two times h/2π, while we may expect that the plane in which the electrical centre moves will generally, in at least one of the states involved in these transitions, differ from the positions of this plane in the ensemble of stationary states referred to.
+On the other hand, if the effect of the magnetic field is the larger, the angular momentum of the electron round the axis of this field will, in

+These weak components will be so diffuse, that they are not separated from the weak perpendicular component which has the same frequency as the strong parallel components on each side of which the weak components under consideration would lie, and which appears as a consequence of the above mentioned want of sharpness as regards the polarisation of the strong components.

-194
-man effect, and will therefore be distinctly separated from the strong components into which each of the components of the normal Zeeman effect is split up in the presence of the small electric field.
+On the other hand, if the effect of the magnetic field is large compared with that of the electric field, any weak component of the type under consideration, which corresponds to transitions in which the angular momentum of the electron round the axis of the magnetic field changes by two times h/2π, will lie at a distance from the original hydrogen line, which is approximately twice as large as that of the outer components of the normal  Zeeman effect, and will therefore be distinctly separated from the strong components into which each of the components of the normal Zeeman effect is split up in the presence of the small electric field.
 We must be prepared, however, to find that the weak components will not, as it might be expected at first sight, form two sets of distinctly separated lines, but that they will only appear as two diffuse lines of circular polarisation in opposite directions and of a spectral width proportional to λµ.

-1
+the transitions in question, change by two times h/2π, while we may expect that the plane in which the electrical centre moves will generally, in at least one of the states involved in these transitions, differ from the positions of this plane in the ensemble of stationary states referred to.